finom/rebloom/README.md

   const ids = users.use('ids');
   const companyName = companies.use('name');

-  // users.profile, foo.bar.baz, users.loadUsers are unabailable
+  // nested things such as users.profile, foo.bar.baz, users.loadUsers are unabailable
+  // users.loadUsers(); // error

   useEffect(() => {
     loadUsers().then(() => {